buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Entities/IfcDerivedUnit.md

 }
 ```

-Figure MPH &mdash; An example of how to assign miles per hour as a derived unit
+Figure MPH — An example of how to assign miles per hour as a derived unit

 { .extDef}
 > REFERENCE  Definition according to ISO/CD 10303-41:1992 of `derived_unit`.